 I DON’T LIKE…

-The writing lessons are slow and pretty poor quality.
+The writing lessons are slow and of pretty poor quality.

 Having previously tried several of the Rocket Language courses, I had a good idea of what to expect from Rocket Korean.
-That said, it’s a bit different than the courses for other languages, some parts are better done, and others need some serious improvement.
+That said, it’s a bit different than the courses for other languages; some parts are done better, and others need some serious improvement.

 Like many platforms that teach several different languages, Rocket Languages struggles a bit to provide good, comprehensive materials for languages that aren’t written using romanized letters.

-This review will take an in-depth look at everything Rocket Korean has to offer, including both the good and the bad.
+This review will take an in-depth look at everything Rocket Korean has to offer: the good and the bad.

 Unlike many of the other courses offered by Rocket Languages, there’s only one level to Rocket Korean.
 This makes it only suitable for beginner level students.

-Throughout this course, there are eight modules.
+There are eight modules throughout the course.
 These modules contain four types of lessons: